What is SaaS? 101 guide to software as a service

 SaaS: the basics

 SaaS might seem like a slightly confusing, technical topic, but don’t worry – we’re bringing it back to the basics.
-And as always, we like to start at the beginning to see how we got to where we are today.

 What is the history of SaaS?